The niece of a 97-year-old woman says her aunt's treatment at a Nottinghamshire care home destroyed her "mentally and physically".

 The county council has already suspended its contract with the home, owned by Elder Homes, after a critical Care Quality Commission report in 2013.

 Elder Homes said it is working with the council to improve care at the home.

 Company spokesman David Messenger said he was confident the home would meet the CQC standards at its next inspection, adding the allegations were "not a true reflection of the care being delivered at the home".

-The firm said it had "fully addressed" issues with staff and management since the 2013 CQC report and recently invested £500,000 to improve facilities.'It stinks'
+The firm said it had "fully addressed" issues with staff and management since the 2013 CQC report and recently invested £500,000 to improve facilities.